thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 NTDSUTIL "Activate Instance NTDS" "IFM" "Create Full S:\Files" "q" "q"
 ```

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure Domain Controller backups are properly secured and encrypted.
+- *Architecture*: Ensure that local administrator accounts have complex, unique passwords across all systems on the network.
+- *Architecture*: Design an enterprise network that limits privileged account use across administrative tiers.
+- *Active Defense*: Monitor abnormal attempts to access or copy the NTDS.dit

 For more information about that technique refer to [T1003.003 - OS Credential Dumping: NTDS](https://attack.mitre.org/techniques/T1003/003/)

 ###### *If you don't know, now you know: [Ntds.dit](https://www.windowstechno.com/what-is-ntds-dit/)*